PartnersHealth (the Organisation)

 Data Protection Officer:

-The PartnersHealth Data Protection Officer is Paul Couldrey of PCIG Consulting Limited.
-Any queries in regard to Data Protection issues should be addressed to him at: -
+The Organisation Data Protection Officer is Paul Couldrey of PCIG Consulting Limited.
+Any queries regarding Data Protection issues should be addressed to him at: -

 Postal: PCIG Consulting Limited